carlalennon/generation-knit-2.0/README.md

 ### Performance Testing

 Network testing was done using Chrome devtools.
 My image loading is very slow, in the future I will look into why this is and how to correct it.
+I think the issue may be that my images aren't optimised fully.

+I upload images using sorl thumbnail's Imagefield, but deliver them with Cloudinary.
+Before swapping out Sorl Thumbnail for Cloudinary, testing was so slow that Lighthouse could not test my pages and app would not run on Heroku which gives an error after 30 seconds of page loading.

 ![Waterfall showing slow image loading](templates/assets/images/readme/readme-network-testing.png)